Hull and Doncaster Branch: 1869–present

 Moorend Works was situated a little further to the south.
 The works were established in the 1860s, although its exact purpose at the time is unclear, but Newman & Owston Moss Litter Co Ltd took over the site in 1888.
-They negotiated a short branch line with a passing look, in an agreement dated 24 April 1889.
+They negotiated a short branch line with a passing loop, in an agreement dated 24 April 1889.
 It ran eastwards from the main line, sweeping round to the south as it entered the works.
 The peat company merged with the Griendtsveen Moss Litter Co Ltd on 11 May 1893, and the siding agreement was assigned to them on 15 February 1894.
 In addition to gauge tramways, they built around 14 mi of canals on the moors to serve the works.
 The British Moss Litter Co also took over this works, in 1896, and the siding agreement was assigned to them on 14 October 1898.
 The works were destroyed by a fire in 1922, after which no further peat was processed there, although the remaining buildings were used as a maintenance workshop until 1956.
 The standard gauge siding was not lifted immediately after production ceased, as it was still in evidence in the mid-1930s, and appears on the 1948 Ordnance Survey map, although not on the 1956 edition.

 In 1910 a new route of the L&YR (Pontefract-Goole Line) into Goole was opened, avoiding the former path into the docks, joining the line just east of the original junction; also in 1910 the Goole and Selby Line began running into Goole station via the new L&YR line onto the Hull-Doncaster branch.
 In 1909 the NER also obtained an act to widen a short section of the line on the approach to Staddlethorpe junction.

 Thorne Colliery (opened 1924, closed 1958) was connected to the railway line by sidings.

 The Skelton Viaduct has been struck by boats on multiple occasions.
 Damage was sufficient to cause the temporary closure of the line in 1973 and 1988.